22 Clear Signs You’ve Reached the Upper Middle Class

 Gym memberships aren’t just a New Year’s resolution, they’re part of the routine.
 Personal trainers, boutique fitness studios, and specialized workout programs are all fair game.

 Nutrition isn’t about counting calories but focusing on whole, organic foods that fuel performance and longevity.
-The goal isn’t just to live longer but to live better.
+That commitment to well-being is a major part of the upper middle class lifestyle.

 Related: Want to Become Rich?
 30 Everyday Decisions That Will Make You Wealthier